 Renal biopsy techniques have vastly enhanced our understanding of the pathology, pathogenic mechanisms and classification of renal diseases.

-Biopsies allow us to diagnose renal diseases; assess prognoses; aid in the selection of a specific therapeutic approach; and monitor disease progression in both native and allograft transplant kidneys.
+Kidney biopsies allow us to diagnose renal diseases; assess prognoses; aid in the selection of a specific therapeutic approach; and monitor disease progression in both native and allograft transplant kidneys.
 To maximally exploit renal biopsy specimens, a combination of light, immunofluorescence and electron microscopy is utilized.
 Each form of microscopy requires different methods of fixation and processing, so each renal biopsy core fragment is typically divided into three parts.
-Depending on the length of the biopsy core or suspected disease process, however, the method of dividing the biopsy core may be modified.
+Depending on the length of the biopsy core or suspected disease process; however, the method of dividing the biopsy core may be modified.